json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 `TypeGenerationContext` represents generation of just a type (including attributes present on the type itself), whereas `MemberGenerationContext` represents generation of an object member, which will have a type (and its attributes) _and_ possibly additional attributes as a member.

-***IMPORTANT** `MemberGenerationContext` will only be created if there are _handled_ attributes; attributes which are unhandled will be ignored, so two properties with the same type, but different sets of unhandled custom attributes will receive the same context object.
-See the Attributes section below for more on handling custom attributes.*
+> `MemberGenerationContext` will only be created if there are _handled_ attributes; attributes which are unhandled will be ignored, so two properties with the same type, but different sets of unhandled custom attributes will receive the same context object.
+See the Attributes section below for more on handling custom attributes.
+{: .prompt-warning }

 The data exposed by contexts are: